Integrating The SSL Store Certificate Authority with PAM360

 Click here for more details on certificate deployment.

-- Navigate to the domain server, create the path specified and deploy the challenge file in that path.
+If you have chosen file or HTTP-based domain control validation, a challenge file is displayed when creating the order.
+Navigate to the domain server, create the specified path, and deploy the challenge file in that path.

-This entire process of deploying the challenge file in the end-point server can be automated from PAM360.
-This can be achieved by configuring the server details in the Deploy tab under Manage.
+This entire process of deploying the challenge file in the end-point server can be automated using PAM360.
+To enable automation, configure the server details in the Deploy tab under Manage.
 To automate domain control validation,

 - Switch to the Deploy tab and click Add.